ahmedhasandrlnd/Disaster_Response_App/README.md

 ![New Message](gif/new.PNG)

-After sumitting the message, the web app will classify the message into categories so that appropriate relief agency can be reached out for help.
+After submitting the message, the web app will classify the message into categories so that appropriate relief agency can be reached out for help.

 **_Screenshot: Message Categorization_**